 4. Clear definitions of important terms

 Keep in mind that the audience for information security policies is frequently non-technical.
-To avoid ambiguity, make sure that your ISP is understandable for all users and explains important technical terms clearly and concisely.
+To avoid ambiguity, ensure your ISP is understandable for all users and explains important technical terms clearly and concisely.

 5. Realistic and comprehensible requirements

 Overly complex ISPs may be difficult to implement.
 Therefore, you should develop ISPs that are realistic, comprehensible, and tailored to your organization’s specific needs.
-Be sure your ISP’s requirements are applicable to your organization’s cybersecurity strategy and that your employees have the means and skills to implement them.
+Be sure your ISP’s requirements align with your organization’s cybersecurity strategy and that your employees have the means and skills to implement them.

 6. Regularly updated information

-To address modern cybersecurity trends and challenges, your ISP should be reviewed and updated regularly.
-Take note that issue-specific policies require more frequent updates, as technologies, security challenges, and other factors are constantly changing.
+To address modern cybersecurity threats and challenges, your ISP should be reviewed and updated regularly.
+Note that issue-specific policies require more frequent updates, as technologies, security challenges, and other factors are constantly changing.

 7. Involvement of top management

 Without the support of your organization’s leaders, even the most well-conceived ISP can fail.
-Your principals are the ones who hold the knowledge of your organization’s high-level security requirements and can help enforce your ISP among all employees.
+Your principals know your organization’s high-level security requirements and can help enforce your ISP among all employees.

 8. Established reporting mechanisms